Carbon tetrachloride

-Carbon tetrachloride, also known by many other names (such as carbon tet for short and tetrachloromethane, also recognised by the IUPAC), is a chemical compound with the chemical formula CCl_{4}.
+Carbon tetrachloride, also known by many other names (such as carbon tet for short and tetrachloromethane, also recognised by the IUPAC), is an organic compound with the chemical formula CCl_{4}.
 It is a volatile, non-flammable, dense, colourless liquid with a chloroform-like sweet odour that can be detected at low levels.
 It was formerly widely used in fire extinguishers, as a precursor to refrigerants, an anthelmintic and a cleaning agent, but has since been phased out because of environmental and safety concerns.
 Exposure to high concentrations of carbon tetrachloride can affect the central nervous system and degenerate the liver and kidneys.
 Prolonged exposure can be fatal.

 Properties

 In the carbon tetrachloride molecule, four chlorine atoms are positioned symmetrically as corners in a tetrahedral configuration joined to a central carbon atom by single covalent bonds.
 Because of this symmetric geometry, CCl_{4} is non-polar.
-Methane gas has the same structure, making carbon tetrachloride a halomethane.
+Methane (CH4) has the same structure, making carbon tetrachloride a halomethane.
 As a solvent, it is well suited to dissolving other non-polar compounds such as fats and oils.
 It can also dissolve iodine.
-It is volatile, giving off vapors with an odor characteristic of other chlorinated solvents, somewhat similar to the tetrachloroethylene odor reminiscent of dry cleaners' shops.
+Carbon tetrachloride is miscible with organic solvents such as acetone, acetylacetone, aniline, benzaldehyde, benzene, benzyl alcohol, 1-butanol, butyl acetate, diethyl ether, ethanol, isoamyl alcohol, methyl isobutyl ketone, nitromethane, and pyridine; however, carbon tetrachloride is insoluble in diacetone alcohol, diethanolamine, ethylene glycol, formamide, glycerol, hydroxyethyl-ethylenediamine, and 1,3-propanediol.
+It is volatile, giving off vapors with an odor characteristic of other chlorinated solvents.